 Ruth Hagengruber is the founder and director of the Center “History of Women Philosophers and Scientists”.
 She is also professor and the Head of Philosophy at Paderborn University.

-Mary Ellen Waithe is professor emerita at Cleveland State University since her retirement in 2015.
+Mary Ellen Waithe is professor emerita at Cleveland State University following her retirement in 2015.
 She is the main project advisor, best known as the founder of the research area “history of women philosophers and scientists and supported the ECC project.